kaddio/mdr/technical_documentation.md

 Risk assessments are reviewed before every major release.

-The identified risks and their mitigations are documented in our Risk Management System: [RiskManagementSystem]
+The identified risks and their mitigations are documented in our Risk Management System: [Risk management system](risk_management_system.md)

 ---